• Home

 The film project itself was a significant undertaking.
 Not only did a camera crew move into Billy and Susan’ s home for eighteen months, but the filming itself involved early mornings and long days to capture the fleeting moments with Molly.
 "It was good fun, but it was hard work.
 We were up at half five in the morning in the summer in case she turned up” Billy explains.

-The effort to document these moments was intensified by the couples’ full-time jobs, but despite the hard work, Billy and Susan enjoyed the experience enjoyed the experience of working alongside the film crew, as well as locals such as Richard Hawick, Ivan Hawick and Dave Donaldson.
+The effort to document these moments was intensified by the couples’ full-time jobs.
+Despite the hard work, Billy and Susan enjoyed the experience of working alongside the film crew, as well as locals such as Richard Shucksmith, Ivan Hawic, Renzo Spiteri, and Nick McCaffrey.

 Wildlife on your doorstep